1Tuts/hannanensemble-ciw20-project/README.md

 ### All rights reserved ###
-The [Hannan-Ensemble](http://www.hananensemble.ir) code and website is released under a MIT License.
+The [Hannan ensemble](http://www.hananensemble.ir) code and website is released under a MIT License.

 Produced by 1schools students network (Autumn 2012)